grypyrg/percona-toolkit-plugin-tungsten-replicator/README.rst

 	Successfully altered `app`.`large_table`.

-There was some slave lag caused by the
+As you can see, there was some slave lag during the schema changes.